 Patient harm is the 14th leading cause of morbidity and mortality globally.
 In high-income countries, as many as one in 10 patients are harmed while receiving hospital care—and nearly half of these patient safety events are preventable.
 As your hospital, healthcare organization, long term care facility, or ambulatory care center works to drive patient safety improvement, count on the ECRI and the Institute for Safe Medication Practice PSO.

 The U.S. Department of Health and Human Services formally designated ECRI as a PSO in 2008.
-Since then, our PSO has studied more than 3.5 million adverse events and near-misses from over 1,800 healthcare providers across acute, ambulatory, and aging care.
+Since then, our PSO has studied nearly 4 million adverse events and near-misses from over 1,400 healthcare providers across acute, ambulatory, and aging care.

 Bringing together the patient safety, risk, and quality expertise of ECRI and ISMP’s extensive experience in determining the system-based causes of medication errors and driving change under one Patient Safety Organization enables our members to better address all causes of incidents, near-misses, or unsafe conditions.
 As one of the one of the largest patient safety entities in the world, ECRI and the ISMP PSO brings up-to-date information and real-time guidance to assure healthcare leaders across the continuum of care that they’re making the best decisions to keep patients and residents safe.